 Identify the critical competencies needed for superior performance and use these to establish the job requirements.
 In the BC Public Service there are three types of competencies:

 - General behavioural competencies that apply to all supervisors, managers and staff

 - Competencies for strategic leadership positions

-- Aboriginal relations behavioural competencies for those working directly and indirectly with Aboriginal people
+- Indigenous relations behavioural competencies for those working directly and indirectly with Indigenous people